maxwelljmckee/no-dux/README.md

 This is a convenience hook provided to make background updates without manually calling `setItem` every time.
 This is especially useful when you remember an array of user preferences that may change regularly with user interactions.
 Let's look at an example:

-Suppose our application has a data-table that enables sorting and pagination, and as a user convenience we'd like to remember their most recent interaction with the table so that it looks the same if they navigate away and then return to the same page.

 <br />

+Suppose our application has a data-table that enables sorting and pagination, and as a convenience we'd like to remember our user's most recent interaction with the table so that it looks the same every time they return to the page.

 We'll start by adding a new `tableSettings` object to our `user` property:
 ```js